 Guidelines for After-Hours Events.
 If an after-hours event is more appropriate for your company, consider the following guidelines to keep the event under control:

-- Remind employees in advance of the professional nature of the event and that the company's behavioral expectations apply just as if they were sitting at their desks.
-Perhaps even send out a copy of the company's code of conduct as a reminder.
-Remember, Title VII and other anti-harassment laws apply at employer-sponsored parties.
+· Remind employees in advance of the professional nature of the event and that the company's behavioral expectations apply just as if they were sitting at their desks.
+It may even be appropriate to send out a copy of the company's code of conduct as a reminder.
+Remember, Title VII and the anti-harassment laws apply at employer-sponsored parties.

 No Mandatory Attendance at Holiday Events.
 Keep in mind that some religions specifically forbid adherents from celebrating holidays, and some non-religious people are uncomfortable with the celebration of religious holidays.
 Accordingly, attendance at holiday events should not be mandatory, and managers should be instructed that they are not to pressure employees into attending by making them feel like non-attendance will be counted against them.

 The holidays inevitably bring pay and leave issues, such as nearly everyone wanting the same days off and, in some industries, employees working substantially more overtime than usual.
 Below are some tips to deal with these common problems.

 Establish an Objective Method for Prioritizing Time Off Requests.
 Establish an objective method for determining who gets to take time off over the holidays, and make sure that method is communicated to employees well in advance.
 As long as the method itself is not discriminatory, the method can be whatever works for your company, be it seniority, alternating holidays, first-come first-served, or some other method.

 Establish an Objective Method for Offering or Requiring Overtime.
 In many industries, there is extra work to be done around the holidays, and employees have to work overtime to do it.
 If your company needs extra overtime work around the holidays, avoid the appearance of favoritism or discrimination by offering or assigning overtime on an objective basis that is communicated to employees well in advance.